icco/resume/resume.md

 ### Open Source Developer

-I currently am a contributor to the open source project [fog](http://fog.io).
+I currently am a contributor to the open source project [fog](http://fog.io) and also a bunch of [other small projects](https://icco.github.io/).

 ### Google.com

 #### Site Reliability Engineer - April 2012 to Present

 I currently work as an SRE for Google Compute Engine in London.
+My job includes being part of an oncall rotation and writing software to maintain, monitor and optimize hundreds of thousands of servers globally.
+I also spend a decent amount of time analyzing processes used by the teams I work closely with to try and automate people out of a job, myself included.
+If you are unfamiliar with SRE, check out [wikipedia](https://en.wikipedia.org/wiki/Reliability_engineering) and [Google's blog](http://googleforstudents.blogspot.com/2012/06/site-reliability-engineers-worlds-most.html).

-In the past I worked in San Francsico, CA on Google Cloud Storage and Google Compute Engine.
+In the past I worked in San Francsico, CA on Google Cloud Storage and Google Compute Engine, doing similar things to what I do now.

 #### Software Engineer - August 2011 to September 2012